ibm-cloud-docs/hs-crypto/index.md

 {:tip: .tip}
 {:external: target="_blank" .external}

-# Getting started tutorial
+# Getting started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}
 {: #get-started}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} ({{site.data.keyword.hscrypto}} for short) is a dedicated key management service and hardware security module (HSM).
+{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} ({{site.data.keyword.hscrypto}} for short) is a dedicated key management service and hardware security module (HSM).
 It is designed to enable you to take control of your cloud data encryption keys and cloud hardware security modules, and is the only service in the industry built on FIPS 140-2 Level 4-certified hardware.
 {:shortdesc}

 {{site.data.keyword.hscrypto}} integrates with {{site.data.keyword.keymanagementservicefull_notm}} API to generate and encrypt keys.
 The Keep Your Own Keys (KYOK) function is also enabled by {{site.data.keyword.hscrypto}} to provide access to cryptographic hardware that is FIPS 140-2 Level 4 certified technology, the highest level attainable of security.